 If you’re looking for a cozy-but-still-upscale place to celebrate with a few people, Il Buco is one of your best options.
 They’ll be serving a family-style, four-course prix fixe ($110) with stuff like turkey and sweet potato gnocchi, although kids will be able to order a la carte.
 Tables in the wine cellar are first come first served, which might come in handy if you need a last-minute place to bring your family.

 Il Buco Alimentari is the sister restaurant of Il Buco, and it’s just a little more casual - with some communal bar seating and a little café up front.
 For Thanksgiving, it’ll be doing an Italian-influenced family-style meal for $105.
 Stop by if you’re curious about what Thanksgiving would be like if the Mayflower had been filled with Italians, and eat some farro and pancetta.

-The food at Lafayette is good, but we mostly like this place because of its size.
-It’s huge, with high ceilings and a bunch of nice booths.
-It also isn’t too formal, and it almost feels like a restaurant you’d find in a really classy mall (we mean this in a good way).
+The food at Lafayette is good, but we mostly like this place because of its high ceilings and the ridiculous amount of booths.
+It also isn’t too formal, and almost feels like a restaurant you’d find in a really classy mall (we mean this in a good way).
 On Thanksgiving, they’re serving a $110 set menu of mostly French stuff with some American things thrown in, and it should be a good option if anyone in your party wants both turkey and steak tartare.